 Goal 3: Dispatch City the Kitty Veterinarian Advocates to vet school throughout the country to educate vet students about declawing and humane alternatives.

 Goal 4: Provide an interactive map with updates, state by state, on the anti-declawing movement

 Declawing is a painful and inhumane option that comes with many associated health risks and disabling consequences.
-Sadly, despite the harm to cats, it continues to be one of the most routinely performed procedures in all of veterinary medicine in the U.S. There is a problem of limited awareness of the true nature of declawing.
+Sadly, despite the harm to cats, it continues to be one of the most routinely performed procedures in veterinary medicine in the U.S.

-Many people think that declawing is the removal of claws.
+Many people think that declawing is just the removal of a cat’s claws.
 It is not.

 As many as 5,000 cats are declawed a day in America!

-Together, we can spread awareness that declawing cats should never be an option.
+Together, we can spread awareness that declawing should never be an option.